FutureLearnSole/solid/README.md

-* A tech stack -- a set of complementary [standards](https://github.com/solid/solid-spec#standards-used) and [data formats/vocabularies](https://github.com/solid/vocab) that together provide capabilities that are currently available only through centralized social media services (think Facebook/Twitter/LinkedIn/many others), such as *identity*, *authentication and login*, *authorization and permission lists*, *contact management*, *messaging and notifications*, *feed aggregation and
+* A tech stack -- a set of complementary [standards](https://github.com/solid/solid-spec#standards-used) and [data formats/vocabularies](https://github.com/solid/vocab) that together provide capabilities that are currently available only through centralizedas social media services (think Facebook/Twitter/LinkedIn/many others), such as *identity*, *authentication and login*, *authorization and permission lists*, *contact management*, *messaging and notifications*, *feed aggregation and